userfrosting/learn/pages/07.dependency-injection/01.concept/docs.md

 This might seem like a nice, convenient way of packaging things - after all, `Nest` seems like an implementation detail that we shouldn't have to worry about.
 However, what happens if we come along later with an `ImprovedNest`, and we want our `Owl` to use that instead?

-Unfortunately we can't.
-Our classes `Owl` and `Nest` are what we would call **tightly coupled** - Owls can use Nests and _only_ Nests.
+Unfortunately, we can't.
+Our classes `Owl` and `Nest` are what is called **tightly coupled** - Owls can use Nests and _only_ Nests.
 Dependency injection solves this problem:

 ```php
 class Owl